Sree-harsh/FitCount-Pro---Your-Health-Buddy-/README.md

 ## Features

 ### 1. Pushup Counter
 Easily count the number of pushups you complete during your workout.
-Stay motivated and track your progress with precision.
+Stay motivated and track your progress with precision (Please wait untill the demonstrative gif loads on your screen).
 ![Pushup Counter Demo](assets/pushup_new.gif)

 ### 2. Situp Counter with Muscle Stress Level Indicator
 Track your situp count and get insights into your muscle stress levels.
-The built-in stress level indicator helps you monitor your body’s response to the workout, providing a more holistic view of your fitness.
+The built-in stress level indicator helps you monitor your body’s response to the workout, providing a more holistic view of your fitness (Please wait untill the demonstrative gif loads on your screen).

 ![Situp Counter Demo](assets/situp_new.gif)